Art...

 Today mosaic is used in many fields by architects and designers, in furniture, decoration, but also by artists.
 It is timeless.

-Goa has found with mosaic the artisitc expression that best corresponds to his creative aspiration.
-His work is inspired by his travels, his visits to museums and gardens.
+In mosaics, he has found the medium that best matches his creative aspirations.
+His work is nourished by his travels, visits to museums and gardens, each experience enriching his artistic approach.

 ...
 And ceramics